faiyazabdullah/flaky-test-structural-or-lexical/README.md

-# Phase 1 — structural or lexical?
+# Structural or lexical?
 Probing a code LM for test flakiness

 Implementation of the study specified in [`plan/`](plan/).
 One question: